 With his savings from a computer and printing shop, Santos purchased a piece of land suitable for backyard farming in Palawan.
 There, he established a productive farm, growing crops like pechay, lettuce, and bokchoy, which he supplies to local restaurants and markets.

 In 2016, Santos discovered the AFC and soon became the chairperson of the Highly Urbanized City Agricultural and Fishery Council (HUCAFC) of Puerto Princesa, Palawan.
-Under his leadership, the HUCAFC partnered with the City Agriculture Office (CAO) on various initiatives, including seed and fertilizer distribution, coastal clean-up drives, and tree-planting activities.
-The HUCAFC even initiated a project called “Love Affair with Nature,” requiring newlyweds to plant mangroves to preserve fish habitats.
+Under his leadership, the HUCAFC became actively involved in the various initiatives of the City Agriculture Office (CAO), including seed and fertilizer distribution, coastal clean-up drives, and tree-planting activities.
+Another CAO’s initiative that the HUCAFC participated on was the project called “Love Affair with Nature,” requiring newlyweds to plant mangroves to preserve fish habitats.

-Instead of the quarterly meetings suggested by the Philippine Council for Agriculture and Fisheries (PCAF) Guidelines on the Engagement of Consultative Bodies (GoECB), the Puerto Princesa HUCAFC aimed for monthly meetings starting March 2024.
-The Council is set to conduct a total of ten meetings this year, focusing on addressing the needs of farmer and fisher cooperatives and associations, including requests for drones, tractors, solar-powered irrigation systems, and training programs.
+The increased recognition and support from the CAO inspired the Puerto Princesa HUCAFC to conduct monthly meetings instead of the quarterly meetings, as suggested in the Philippine Council for Agriculture and Fisheries (PCAF) Guidelines on the Engagement of Consultative Bodies (GoECB).
+Starting on March 2024, the Council is set to conduct a total of ten meetings this year, focusing on addressing the needs of farmer and fisher cooperatives and associations, including requests for drones, tractors, solar-powered irrigation systems, and training programs.

 Capitalizing on the falling prices of live animals in 2023, Santos introduced meat processing training to HUCAFC members involved in poultry and livestock farming.
 This skill development enabled members to diversify their income streams by creating value-added products such as tocino and longganisa.
-These trainings were funded by Santos, the MAFC coordinator, and the Regional AFC.
+These trainings were sponsored by the HUCAFC and the MIMAROPA Regional AFC.

 Santos is a proponent of data-driven agriculture, believing that documenting every step of the farming process can lead to higher production and income.
 He aims to empower farmers through this technique and inspire others to start their own backyard farms.